Planning Logistics

 Top 10 Mistakes to Avoid When Planning Your First Corporate Retreat

-Before you start planning, ask yourself: What do you want to achieve?
-Whether it's team bonding, strategy development, or skill building, having clear objectives will guide your decisions throughout the planning process.
+Before diving into logistics, clarify what you want to achieve.
+Whether it’s team bonding, strategic planning, or skill development, having clear objectives will guide your planning process and help measure success later.

 • Venue: 40%